Real Estate Assessments

 Assessment Appeal Process

-Reassessment notices are sent in early January 2017 to the property owner of record.
-The assessor's review period was scheduled for January 17 through February 28, 2017, to give consideration to complaints and concerns regarding the reassessment.
+Reassessment notices are sent in early January 2021 to the property owner of record.
+The assessor's review period is scheduled for January 14 through February 26, 2021, to give consideration to complaints and concerns regarding the reassessment.

-Upon completion of the review period held by the assessors, the Board of Equalization heard appeals that are filed by the April 3, 2017 deadline.
+Upon completion of the review period held by the assessors, the Board of Equalization will hear appeals that are filed by the April 1, 2021 deadline.
 The purpose of the hearings is for the Board of Equalization to equalize real estate assessments for which the owner may have a complaint.
-Applications for a hearing before the Board of Equalization may be obtained by contacting the real estate division of the Commissioner of the Revenue office at 276-403-5129 and must be filed by the April 3rd deadline.
+Applications for a hearing before the Board of Equalization may be obtained by contacting the real estate division of the Commissioner of the Revenue office at 276-403-5129, by downloading them from the site listed above or by emailing the real estate assessors.
+Applications for appeal must be filed by the April 1st deadline.

 By City Ordinance, the Board of Equalization must complete its work by May 15th.
 Once the Board of Equalization completes its work, the reassessment is final.
 The City Council uses the reassessment values to determine the tax rate necessary for generating revenue from real property.